john-hawkins/Dataset_Transformers/transform/README.md

 # Normaliser

-This is a function to normalise the values of a set of columns in a dataset.
+This is a set of functions used to normalise the values of a set of columns in a dataset.
+You first need to generate the normalisation parameters using training data, and then apply that normalisation to both training, testing and scoring data.

  Normalizer.py